dasmeta/helm/charts/base/README.md

 ### External secrets
 This will produce external secrets which will ask secrets from store `my-app-production`.
 Values in Secrets Manager should be put in `my-product/production/my-app` matching secret1, secret2, secret2.
+You have to previously create a Secret Store.
+Check our `external-secret-store` module in Terraform Registry.
 ```
 my-app-base:
   ...